Fishing

 The effect of the existing farm, on the inner harbour has been so pronounced, fishers refer to that area as the “dead zone”.

-Potential Impact of Second Fish Farm
+Potential Impact of More Fish Farms

 Critical Lobster Habitat